Tiger Cruise (film)

-Tiger Cruise is a Disney Channel Original Movie that debuted on Disney Channel in the United States on August 6, 2004.
+Tiger Cruise is a 2004 American biographical drama film that was released as a Disney Channel Original Movie.
+It debuted on Disney Channel in the United States on August 6, 2004.
 It stars Hayden Panettiere and Bill Pullman.
 The film's fictional events are intertwined with the real-life events of the September 11 attacks in which USS Constellation was, as depicted, actually returning from her 2001 Western Pacific deployment with "tigers" on board when the September 11 terrorist attacks occurred.

 Plot

 Teenager Maddie Dolan hails from San Diego.
-She looks forward to the day her father Gary, a Commander in the U.S. Navy, retires from military service so that he can share Maddie's life at home with her sister Kiley and their mother Kate.
-Maddie's dad invites her to participate in Operation Tiger, a week-long cruise for military families and their friends aboard the aircraft carrier USS Constellation.
+She looks forward to the day her father Gary, a commander in the U.S. Navy, retires from military service so that he can share Maddie's life at home with her sister Kiley and their mother Kate.
+Maddie's dad invites her to participate in Operation Tiger: a week-long cruise for military families and their friends aboard the aircraft carrier USS Constellation, on which Gary is the Executive Officer.
 She agrees and soon hits it off with fellow teens Anthony and Tina.
-Tina is fascinated by the military, her elder sister Grace being a United States Naval Aviator.
+Tina is fascinated by the military, and her elder sister Grace is a United States naval aviator.
 Anthony, an aspiring drummer from New York City, would rather have nothing to do with the military, although his elder brother Kenny is a sailor.
-Maddie also bonds with preteen Joey, whose mom is a "Squid" (Naval slang for sailor) aboard the Constellation.
+Maddie also bonds with preteen Joey Coleman, whose mom Diane is a "squid" (Naval slang for sailor) aboard the Constellation.

 On September 10, 2001 (one day into the cruise), the "Tigers" are excited about the day's upcoming air show.
 Tina hopes to take pictures from the flight deck of Grace's jet taking off.
 However, the flight deck is a restricted area due to safety regulations; non-military personnel must watch the airshow from "Vulture's Row".
 Tina, Maddie and Anthony disguise themselves as members of the deck crew so that Tina can get the pictures she wants.
 The threesome are recognized by the instructor and brought to Captain Anderson's office.
-The Captain reprimands the teenagers for their reckless actions, warning them that violation of any further regulations will get all three confined to their quarters until the carrier docks.
+The captain reprimands the teenagers for their reckless actions, warning them that violation of any further regulations will get all three confined to their quarters until the carrier is pier-side.
 After the teens retire, Anderson admits to their families that—more than anything else—his threats were intended to scare the threesome into line and keep them there.